ansible/workshops/exercises/ansible_windows/1-tower/README.md

 Step 3:
 -------

-In the Hosts view, we can see every host associated with with this inventory.
+In the Hosts view, we can see every host associated with this inventory.
 You will also see which groups a host is associated with.
 Hosts can be associated with multiple groups.
 These groups can later then be used to narrow down to the exact hosts we will later run our